wp-plugins/related-content-by-plugz/readme.txt

 == Installation ==

-1. Upload the `plugz` folder to the `/wp-content/plugins/` directory
+1. Upload the `related-content-by-plugz` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Plugz settings page in the admin menu, and enter your credentials to activate API
+3. Go to the Plugz settings page in the admin menu, and enter your credentials to register/login and activate API

 == Upgrade Notice ==